 There are risks associated with climbing Kilimanjaro.
 Most travel insurance won’t cover you for such an experience.
 Make sure you double-check if you are covered at an altitude of 5,895m!
 Cover-More Adventure Travel Insurance* may have the solution for you.

 5. Preparation and a positive attitude are the keys to succeeding.
 So can be luck.

 Of course, preparation helped.
-We had the right equipment to protect us from the wind and the cold (check out my packing list here for more info about Kilimanjaro equipment).
+We had the right equipment to protect us from the wind and the cold (check out my packing list for more info about Kilimanjaro equipment).
 We also took a longer route to adapt as much as possible to the altitude.
 But this equipment would not allow us to fight a snowstorm at 5,895m.
-And there is not much we could have done if serious altitude sickness hit one of us.
+And there is not much we could have done if severe altitude sickness hit one of us.

 6. Difficulties along the path can make success easier in the end

 As mentioned, I was the one who suffered early in the trip compared to the rest of my group.
 Luckily, it finally never went worse on the summit climb.
 That night, I was leading the team just after my guide.
-We had a decent pace as we were passing many groups who started earlier than us.
+We had a decent pace as we passed many groups who started earlier than us.
 We walked in the night for hours, lacking oxygen more and more.
 But my migraines were gone, and it was such a relief that I think I could have done it without a break.
 It was easier than the previous days when I was fighting pain.

-What about you?
-Did you learn any life lesson?
 Do you think Kilimanjaro is worth it?
 Leave a comment below!